verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/command_line_usage.rst

     Controls the algorithm used by the NoC to route packets.

     * ``xy_routing`` Uses the direction oriented routing algorithm.
 This is recommended to be used with mesh NoC topologies.
     * ``bfs_routing`` Uses the breadth first search algorithm.
 The objective is to find a route that uses a minimum number of links.
-This can be used with any NoC topology.
+This algorithm is not guaranteed to generate deadlock-free traffic flow routes, but can be used with any NoC topology.
+    * ``west_first_routing`` Uses the west-first routing algorithm.
+This is recommended to be used with mesh NoC topologies.
+    * ``north_last_routing`` Uses the north-last routing algorithm.
+This is recommended to be used with mesh NoC topologies.
+    * ``negative_first_routing`` Uses the negative-first routing algorithm.
+This is recommended to be used with mesh NoC topologies.
+    * ``odd_even_routing`` Uses the odd-even routing algorithm.
+This is recommended to be used with mesh NoC topologies.

     **Default:** ``bfs_routing``